Tsepo-Mokhabi/https-github.com-n4p000-q-8-Bit-Processor-Simulator-Project/Application Domain Analysis Report.md

 ### Introduction
 This an application domain analysis report for an 8-bit CPU simulator intended for low-cost and battery-efficient communication devices.The relevance of the domain is to facilitate text-based communication and provide access to mobile money transactions in rural and/or impoverished communities that have inadequate cellular system infrastructure.
 The general objective of the processor is to provide an application simulation for the domain(text based communication and mobile money transactions).
 ### Domain Overview
-.The processor will be used in disadvantaged regions such as rural areas, where cellullar system infrastructure is poor.Text-based communication and mobile money transactions are the two primary functions delivered.Devices which will provide accessibility to these sevices will be kept cheap to maintain low-cost of products.
+The processor will be used in disadvantaged regions such as rural areas, where cellullar system infrastructure is poor.Text-based communication and mobile money transactions are the two primary functions delivered.Devices which will provide accessibility to these sevices will be kept cheap to maintain low-cost of services.
 The processor will be power-efficient enough to perform error correction, transaction validation, and basic message processing.

 Key Functionalities:
 Text-based communicaton: Devices will support basic messaging services such as SMS protocols.